Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 Your caregiver will ask about your symptoms and examine you.
 He will ask what medicines you take.
 He will ask about your medical history and if anyone in your family has thyroid disease.
 You will have blood tests to check your TSH and thyroid hormone level.

 How is subclinical hyperthyroidism treated?

 You may not need any treatment, or you may need any of the following:

-- Radioactive iodine: A radioactive form of iodine is given to damage or kill some thyroid gland cells.
+- Radioactive iodine is given to damage or kill some thyroid gland cells.
 This may decrease the amount of thyroid hormones made by the thyroid gland.
-If you are a woman, tell your caregiver if you know or think you might be pregnant.
+Tell your caregiver if you know or think you might be pregnant.
 This medicine can be harmful to an unborn baby.

-- Surgery: You may need surgery to remove all or part of your thyroid gland.
-By making the thyroid gland smaller, the amount of thyroid hormones produced will decrease.
+- Surgery may be done to remove all or part of your thyroid gland.